 See Figure 4-2.
-Apply automotive grease to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point (A) found on the side of the jack near the crank.
+Apply a small amount of automotive grease to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point (A) found on the side of the jack near the crank.
 Rotate the jack handle to distribute the grease evenly.